0xceba/sample_files_generator/README.md

 ### Adding Additional File Types

-To add additional file types, add a file with the desired extension to `./template_files/`.
+Add a file with the desired extension to `./template_files/` to generate files of additional file types.
 The new file could be an empty text document with the appropriate file extension (ie: `touch /template_files/rar.rar`) or it could be a syntactically valid file.
 The template files that are shipped with this script come from https://github.com/mathiasbynens/small.